demhademha/tweak-development-guide/chapter-1.md

-# setting everything up
+# Setting everything up
 ## So you've read the [intro](https://github.com/demhademha/tweak-development-guide/blob/master/intro.md) and you've made it to the first chapter!
 Well done!
 ## Let's get started already!
-# what we'll do in this chapter
+# What we'll do in this chapter
 * Install a terminal application
 * Install a file manager
 * Connect to our device using ssh